 Santana is genuinely surprised at the statement.
 "I thought that the U word was banned from your vocabulary."

 Rachel shrugs.
 "I've recently been enlightened to the," her lips curl into a secretive smile, "benefits of having someone available to step in should I find myself...unexpectedly indisposed."

 Well, if that's not code for marathon sex, Santana doesn't know what is.
 She smirks and opens her mouth to deliver an inappropriate comment, but Teresa is suddenly standing in front of them again, wearing a flirty smile.

 "Exceptional.
 You were obviously not exaggerating your drink mixing prowess," she compliments in apparent ignorance of the way Teresa is eying her up like a piece of candy.

 Teresa leans across the bar, elbows pressed together on the glossy surface in a way that enhances her already impressive breasts.
 "I never exaggerate my…prowess," she echoes, the last word dropping into a huskier tone.
 "Can I interest you in anything else?
 We have an impressive menu…and one or two delicious offerings that aren't on the menu at all," she purrs suggestively, deliberately running her tongue across her lips.
 "I can promise you won't be disappointed."

-Teresa sighs in resignation, straightening off the bar, "If you decide that you want…something a little more substantial," she tips her head in Santana's direction without breaking eye contact with Rachel, "just let me know."
+Teresa sighs in resignation, straightening off the bar.
+"If you decide that you want…something a little more substantial," and she tips her head in Santana's direction without breaking eye contact with Rachel, "just let me know."